Rockville’s Human Rights Commission is seeking 10 students to serve as HRC student ambassadors in its fifth annual Student Ambassador Program.

 Ambassadors will serve as liaisons between the HRC and their high schools.
 The program will accept two students each from Richard Montgomery, Rockville and Thomas S. Wootton high schools, and four students who attend other Rockville high schools or who live in Rockville but attend high schools outside Rockville.
-Students must be 10th-, 11th-, or 12th-graders.
+Students must be in grades 10-12.
 Student Service Learning hours will be available.

 - Participate in HRC meetings and teleconferences.